×

 If you are thinking about moving to Oslo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Oslo is generally quite high.
 The average price for a one-bedroom apartment in the city center is around 8,000 to 10,000 Norwegian kroner (NOK) per month, while a three-bedroom apartment can cost up to 15,000 NOK per month.
-Prices outside of the city center tend to be lower, but still remain relatively expensive," remarked one expat who made the move to Oslo.
+Prices outside of the city center tend to be lower, but still remain relatively expensive," commented one expat who made the move to Oslo.

 Should I buy or rent a home in Oslo?